BensThoughts/zero-rabbit/README.md

 rabbit.consume(channel, queue, function(message), options)
 ```

 *message* is a ZeroRabbitMsg (see above for explanation).
-The JSON decoded msg can be obtained with msg.content or msg.getJsonMsg(), the full rabbit msg can be obtained with msg.msg or msg.getMsg()
+The JSON decoded msg can be obtained with msg.content or msg.getJsonMsg(), the full RabbitMQ msg can be obtained with msg.msg or msg.getMsg()

 *options* are optional